-Under general direction, to plan, organize and direct the activities and personnel involved in a centralized program for the purchase of goods and services by County departments; to oversee centralized mail and courier services; and to do other work as required.
+Under general direction, to plan, organize and direct the activities and personnel of the Purchasing Division’s internal and external procurement programs; to coordinate the purchase of goods and services by County departments; to manage the County’s formal bidding process; to oversee centralized mail and courier services; and to do other work as required.

 The Purchasing Manager is responsible for planning, coordinating, evaluating and administering all services provided by the division, including purchasing, inventory management, mail room and courier services and the disposal of surplus property.
 This position provides direction to professional and administrative support staff.

 Duties may include but are not limited to the following: